Have you ever been told “no”? Have you ever been told “no” from God?

 What encouragement can you offer someone who is struggling with infertility?

-On Wednesday, May 17, I am honored to again be part of the Pathways to Parenthood event at the DCJCC.
+On Wednesday, May 16, I am honored to again be part of the Pathways to Parenthood event at the DCJCC.
 This community-wide event will bring together experts in fertility, adoption, mental health, and more for a discussion of the different pathways to becoming a parent.
 It will also provide an opportunity to connect with others who are in similar circumstances.
-Online registration is available but not required.

 If you live in the D.C. area, I would love to see you at either - or both - of these events.
 If you are live outside DC or are otherwise unable to attend, send me a note.
 I would be happy to help you identify resources in your area and/or tap into a virtual community to support you along the way.